10 Largest World-Record Grouper Ever Caught

 264-pound, 8-ounce convict grouper

-Koji Yoshida caught the all-tackle record convict grouper off Yonaguni Island in Okinawa, Japan, on April 25, 2011.
+Koji Yoshida caught the all-tackle world record convict grouper off Yonaguni Island in Okinawa, Japan, on April 25, 2011.
 The astonishing 264-pound, 8-ounce grouper was fooled into taking a shad.
 Courtesy IGFA / igfa.org

 No. 3 — 395-Pound Giant Grouper